Dwarf Slayer Cult

 Monster Slayer

-In close combat, the Slayer always wounds any opponent on a roll of 4+, unless his Strength would need less.
-Ignores Toughness.
-(Slayers Only)
+In close combat, the Slayer always wounds any opponent on a roll of 4+, regardless of Toughness, unless his own Strength (after all modifiers due to weapon bonuses, etc) would mean that a lower roll than this is needed.
+Slayers Only.

 Berserker